PaperMC/docs/docs/paper/dev/api/how-do-plugins-work.md

 ## Introduction

 Plugins are a way to extend the functionality of a Minecraft server.
-They are written in Java and can be loaded and unloaded at runtime.
+They are written in JVM-based language such as Java, Kotlin, Groovy or Scala and can be loaded and unloaded at runtime.
 Plugins are loaded from the `plugins` folder in the server directory.
-Plugins can be loaded from a `.jar` file or from a folder.
+Plugins will be loaded from a `.jar` file.

 ## Plugin Lifecycle